SwapnilGaikwad/funTruffleLang/coconut/README.md

 ### Coconut
-Test langugage implementation using Truffle for experimentation.
+Test language implementation using Truffle for experimentation.

 ### Building
 ```